 Last Updated on September 12, 2022 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 How to Enjoy Life After Children Leave Home

 I still miss the kids, but I’m starting to learn how to enjoy this new phase in my life.
 I don’t need to wake up early to make sure the kids get on the bus.

 They didn’t need me as much so it was a natural progression.
 Now, I’m realizing that working more hours isn’t the best solution to more free time.
 It’s more important to take care of myself and enjoy the extra hours in my day.

 I’ve started to find new hobbies, and to rekindle my love for old ones.
 I have discovered the joy of coloring, and you can find me with a box of colored pencils and a coloring book most nights as I relax and unwind.

 I’m also being more intentional about enjoying life.
 I’m trying not to rush through every moment.
 I take time each morning for a quiet walk in the woods to connect with nature.

 Accept the changes – both the kids moving out and you aging.
 Life isn’t the same without the kids and it’s not the same now that you’re in your forties (or fifties, or sixties).
 Life is different, but it can still be fulfilling and enjoyable.
 You may need to deal with minor aches from the beginning of arthritis or light bladder leakage as you get older.

 You can find Poise Microliners (and other Poise products) at Walmart.
 So when you stop by to pick up a new pair of yoga pants for the new class you signed up for or that book on learning Italian for your upcoming trip, just add a box to your cart at the same time.
 You can even buy a value-sized box to save time and money.